 ---|---|

-Luminous Mushrooms | These fungi emit a soft, eerie light, creating an enchanting atmosphere.
-They are often found in clusters, forming a mesmerizing display. |
+Luminous Mushrooms | These fungi emit a soft, eerie light, creating an enchanting atmosphere. |

 Glow Worms | These creatures use their luminescence to attract prey or mates.
 Their bioluminescent glow is a spectacular sight to behold. |